 Where Colby provides no description of historical sites, I found it useful to refer to historical primary source images:

-Vol. 2: Supplemental Texts & Visuals
+Vol. 2: Supplemental Texts (Memoirs) & Period Graphics

 Below, a passage from the 39th Mass. regimental history illustrates a gap of several months in Colby’s letters:

 Bringing in Other Narrators:

-Below = Walt Whitman’s pocket notebooks, drawn from Colby’s perspective:
+Below: Walt Whitman’s pocket notebooks, drawn from Colby’s perspective:

-… & then the Other Narrators Take Over the Story!
+… & then those “Other Narrators” Take Over the Story!

 Of course, if we’re really paying attention, we can see that Colby’s letters home don’t tell the full story of his situation:

 READ MORE: “Dear Parents” (Freeman Colby Vol. 2) ➤